rubikan/good-boi/data/help.md

 Reddit
 * disneyvacation | dv - Posts a random picture from the disneyvacation subreddit
 * shittyfoodporn | sfp - Posts a random picture from the shittyfoodporn subreddit
+* animalsbeingderps | abd - Posts a random picture from the AnimalsBeingDerps subreddit
 ```